-35.12 Access to Information
+37.12 Access to Information

 Any grievor and the Association shall have the right to receive from the party grieved against any information relevant to the matter in dispute.
 Such information shall be provided in advance of the arbitration hearing, to give the grievor time to prepare a case.
-However, the University is not obliged to supply copies of any internal communications from one member of management to another, nor is the Association required to supply copies of any internal communications from one member of the Executive to another or from a Member to an Executive member where that Member is involved in a complaint or grievance, unless such document is referred to in this Agreement.
+However, the University is not obliged to supply copies of any internal communications from one member of management to another, nor is the Association required to supply copies of any internal communications from a Member to an Executive member where that Member is involved in a complaint or grievance, unless such document is referred to in this Agreement.
 Neither Party shall be required to supply documents protected by solicitor/client privilege.